BrendahKiragu/Moringa-School-Phase-1-Project/README.md

 # Overview
-The "Free Read Hub" is a comprehensive platform where users can access a wide range of books for free.
+The "Book Search Hub" is a comprehensive platform where users can access a wide range of books for free.
 It leverages Open Library API to fetch book data dynamically, allowing users to search for books by title, author, or subject.

 # Features